 4) Am I covered for shoes?: Rarely are off the shelf shoes covered.
 In speciality footwear, there are three categories.
 An orthopaedic shoe is an extra depth, multiple width shoe that usually includes a shaped insole.
 Generally these shoes are made to work well with custom orthotics, but are not modified in any way so are not considered custom shoes.
 A custom modified shoe is an orthopaedic shoe that has been modified for you (e.g. a lift for a leg length correction).
 A custom made shoe involves making a full cast of the feet from which an actual shoe last is made and the shoes made to accommodate any foot deformities or high pressure areas.
 This process is very expensive, $600 & up, and is usually only approved if prescribed by an orthopaedic surgeon.

 5) Once I have a prescription, who can assess me for orthotics?

 Most insurance companies require a biomechanical assessment & gait analysis to be performed by a Pedorthist, Podiatrist, Chiropodist, or Orthotist and a copy of this report be included with your claim submission.
-Some insurance providers require that the prescribing professional cannot perform the assessment and dispense the orthotic.
+Some insurance providers require that the prescribing professional cannot also perform the assessment and dispense the orthotic.

 6) What other information must I submit with my claim?

 If a prescription is required, the original copy must be submitted (make copies!).
-Also, the qualifications of the person doing the assessment and a description of the casting technique and the materials used in constructing the orthotics is often required.
+Also, the qualifications of the person doing the assessment and a description of the casting technique and the materials used in constructing the orthotics is usually required.
 If the provider uses an outside lab to make the orthotics, a copy of the lab bill is submitted.
 In all cases, an invoice for the orthotics must be submitted with proof of payment.